mataluni-bravetto/abe-core-body-template/docs/reports/BACKEND_ARCHITECTURE_EXPLANATION.md

-# 🏗️ Backend Architecture Explanation - AI Guardians Chrome Extension
+# 🏗️ Backend Architecture Explanation - AiGuardian Chrome Extension

 ## 📋 **YES - The Backend is a Separate Server**